DanielleQuinn/blog-posts/r-at-sea-carpentry-con/r-at-sea-carpentry-con.md

 *June 18, 2018*

 This is a lightning talk that I gave on May 31, 2018 at [CarpentryCon](http://carpentrycon.org) at University College Dublin.
-If you have any questions, please reach out via GitHub or Twitter (@daniellequinn88)!
+If you have any questions, please reach out via [Twitter](https://twitter.com/daniellequinn88) or [GitHub](https://github.com/DanielleQuinn)!

 ![](slide1.png)